Table of Contents

 /// <summary>

 /// This is called when the application is stopped.
-Any code that needs to be run when the application stops can be placed here.
+Any code that needs to be run when the

 /// </summary>